 The pandemic has probably changed how we work forever.
 For most organisations, it’s difficult to envisage a world where everyone is back at their desks, in the office, working together.

-Moving forward, many employers may opt to continue to integrate working from home into their organisations – so called “hybrid working”.
-We have recently looked at the possibilities for what the future of work will look like: see our discussion article on that here.
+Moving forward, many employers may opt to continue to integrate working from home into their organisations, whether that’s termed “hybrid working”, “remote working”, “agile working” or something else entirely!
+You can find out discussion on the possibilities for what the future of work will look like here.

 Inevitably, there will be situations where employees will not immediately get what they personally want from their working arrangements.